[Skip to Content]

 Limited Homeless Preference (LHP)

-To qualify, the HASA uses the definition of homelessness from PIH Notice 2013-15 (HA), as it applies to the HCV Program, using the following two categories:
+HASA follows the definition of "homeless" as described in PIH Notice 2013-15 (HA), for purposes of the HCV Program.
+Eligibility is based on the following two categories:

 Category 1: An individual or family who lacks a fixed, regular, and adequate nighttime residence, meaning: